NieneB/InternshipReport/index.md

 First, the data needed for the application was downloaded and pre-processed. <a class="xref" href="#A6"> appendix 6 and 7 </a> shows the pre-processing for the AHN2 data and the water topologies.
 The AHN2 tiles covering the research area were downloaded from nationaalgeoregister.nl to show the relation of the field-names with the environment.
 The water bodies are downloaded from the open data PDOK.nl.
 The Top10NLactueel contains all topology of the Netherlands on a scale of 1:25.000.
 Only the water bodies were used.

-After pre-processing all the data was loaded in the database with a dutch projected coordinate system RD new (EPSG:28992) See <a class="xref" href="#A8"> appendix 8 </a> for the Shp2psql and Raster2psql lines used.
+After pre-processing all the data was loaded in the database with a Dutch projected coordinate system RD new (EPSG:28992) See <a class="xref" href="#A8"> appendix 8 </a> for the Shp2psql and Raster2psql lines used.

 #### API
-A API or application programming interface, is needed to connect the web-application with the data in the PostGis database.
+An API or application programming interface is needed to connect the web-application with the data in the PostGis database.
 For this purpose Brianc Node-Postgres is used.
-Node-Postgresis a PostgreSQL client for node.JS with pure JavaScript bindings.
+Node-Postgres is a PostgreSQL client for node.JS with pure JavaScript bindings.

 For more info see: